 Fertilize Your Lawn

 If you’re going to plant seeds, you should fertilize your lawn to help them along.
-You can get a slow-release ideal fall fertilizer which will benefit your lawn in many ways.
+You can get a slow-release ideal fall fertilizer that will benefit your lawn in many ways.
 Fertilizer helps protect grassroots from freezing, gives your grass energy, and protects your lawn against disease, drought, and cold.

 Aerate the Soil